How to Run PPC Campaigns in Google Ads

 Display network ads give you a little more room to be creative as they include additional formats, such as image, video and rich media types.
-To create effective display ads, make sure that the image and copy are relevant so the visitor can make a natural connection among the contents of the ad.
+To create effective display ads, make sure the image and copy are relevant, so the visitor can make a natural connection between the contents of the ad.

-This is what SEO Powersuite does with their ad and landing page.
+This is what SEO Powersuite does with their ad and post-click landing page.

 Here’s the display ad:

-And, this is the landing page visitors are directed to:
+And, this is the post-click landing page visitors are directed to:

-The display ad and corresponding landing page have the same branding, and feature the same message, which helps establish message match in the mind of the user.
+The display ad and corresponding post-click landing page have the same branding and feature the same message, which helps establish message-match in the mind of the user.

 Including a CTA button in your display ads helps guide visitors toward the click.